 Enjoy a good sauna:

 Finally, you can also try to exercise in the sauna.
-The combination of both has been shown to increase production of growth hormone, as well as increase blood flow to the skeletal muscles.
+The combination of both has been shown to increase the production of growth hormones, as well as increase blood flow to the skeletal muscles.

 If you have been experimenting with other biohacking techniques that you found efficient, feel free to share them with us!